Johann-Goncalves-Pereira/johann.g.pereira/README.md

 ## Production build

-To build the application for production, use the `build` command, this command will automatically run `npm run build.server` and `npm run build.client`:
+To build the application for production, use the `build` command, this command will automatically run `bun run build.server` and `bun run build.client`:

 ```shell
 npm run build